These are the best chocolate cupcakes. They’re moist, fluffy and full of chocolate flavor.

-- Add all the liquid ingredients to a mixing bowl and whisk well.
+- Add all the liquid ingredients (except for the coffee) to a mixing bowl and whisk well.

 - Make a well in the center of the dry ingredients and add the liquid ingredients.
 Mix with an electric mixer just until the ingredients are combined.
 Scrape down the sides of the bowl and mix again for about 5-10 seconds more.

 - Add the hot coffee (or hot water) and mix until well combined.

 - Be careful not to over mix.
 Once it’s combined, stop mixing.
 You don’t want to mix for several minutes, that’s too long.
 Scrape down the sides of the bowl and mix again for about 5-10 seconds.